timescale/docs/timescaledb/getting-started/query-data.md

 ### Aggregate by an arbitrary length of time using time_bucket

-   The `time_bucket()` function allows you to take a time column and “bucket” the values based on an interval of your choice.
-Often you "bucket" time so that you can perform an aggregation over the chosen interval.
+   The `time_bucket()` function enables you to take a time column and “bucket” the values based on an interval of your choice.
+Typically you "bucket" time so that you can perform an aggregation over the chosen interval.

-   For example, say `time` is a timestamp column that shows values incrementing every hour and `value` is a numeric column.
-You want to aggregate `value` using the `sum()` function so that you get summed values over each day.
+   For example, if `time` is a timestamp column that shows values incrementing every hour and `value` is a numeric column.
+You might want to aggregate `value` using the `sum()` function to get summed values over each day.
 To do this, you can use the `time_bucket()` function on the `time` column to “bucket” the hourly data into daily data, then perform the `sum()` function on the `value` column to get the sum of your values across each day.